Quantcast

 Evanna Lynch has praised JK Rowling for “amplifying the voices of detransitioners”.
 (Getty)

-Shortly after the publication of Rowling’s ‘TERF Wars’ essay in June 2020, Evanna Lynch publicly distanced herself from the author while also taking aim at “toxic” Twitter debates saying: “I think she’s on the wrong side of this debate.
+Evanna Lynch publicly distanced herself from Rowling shortly after the author published her essay, while also taking aim at “toxic” Twitter debates by saying: “I think she’s on the wrong side of this debate.
 But that doesn’t mean she has completely lost her humanity.”

 In a message to fans, Lynch wrote: “I imagine that being trans and learning to accept and love yourself is challenging enough, and we as a society should not be adding to that pain.

-In February 2023, Lynch appeared to row back on her criticism of Rowling, saying that she was “very naive” when she made the original comments.
+However, in February 2023, Lynch appeared to row back on that criticism, saying that she was “very naive” when she made the original comments.

 “I didn’t even know there were two sides” she told The Daily Telegraph.
 “I had a view of, like, good and bad.”